Skip to content

 spark-fuse

-spark-fuse is an open-source toolkit for PySpark — providing utilities, connectors, and tools to fuse your data workflows across Azure Storage (ADLS Gen2), Databricks, Microsoft Fabric Lakehouses (via OneLake/Delta), Unity Catalog, Hive Metastore, and REST APIs.
+spark-fuse is an open-source toolkit for PySpark — providing utilities, data sources, and tools to fuse your data workflows across REST APIs and SPARQL endpoints.

 Features

-• SparkSession helpers with sensible defaults and environment detection (Databricks/Fabric/local).
+• SparkSession helpers with sensible defaults and environment detection (Databricks/Fabric/local heuristics retained for legacy jobs).

-• DataFrame utilities for previews, name management, casts, whitespace cleanup, resilient date parsing, and LLM-backed semantic column mapping.
+• DataFrame utilities for previews, name management, casts, whitespace cleanup, resilient date parsing, calendar/time dimensions, and LLM-backed semantic column mapping.

 Quickstart